tlswg/tls13-spec/draft-ietf-tls-tls13.md

 server's ServerHello/KeyShare, the client MUST verify that the selected CipherSuite and NamedGroup match that supplied in the HelloRetryRequest.
-If either of these values differ, the client MUST abort the connection with a fatal "handshake_failure" alert.
+If either of these values differ, the client MUST abort the connection with a fatal "illegal_parameter" alert.

 ##  Hello Extensions